Learn The Top 7 Ways Colleges Can Go Green For Earth Day 2017

 Being good stewards of the Earth is one vital responsibility that many campuses choose to instill in their students as a value.
 This is a reflection of the growing awareness that the world has only so many resources, and they must be managed in clean and sustainable manners.
 If you're involved with a college or university, be it student, staff, or faculty, keep reading to learn the top 7 ways your institution can go green for Earth Day 2017.
+We recommend:

 1) Install automatic light sensors across campus: These devices light up a room, area, or path only motion activates them from people passing through.
 Lighting is a major component of energy use, and these provide only the light people need, saving energy.

 2) Put solar panels on the roofs of buildings: Any chance a campus has to generate its own power should be looked into.
 Utility costs for colleges and universities are significant, so solar panels are not just an educational tool, but a way to possibly keep tuition a little in check.
 Solar stations are also a great way to improve sustainability.